vgarcia007/appliance_watcher/README.md

 - Enable heartbeat logs with `HEARTBEAT_SECONDS=60`
 - Monitor container health: `docker-compose ps`

-## Cycle Logging
+## Cycle Logging & Machine Learning

-For detailed analysis and profiling of appliance cycles (e.g., washing programs), the watcher can save a complete power profile for each completed run.

-When a device cycle finishes, the application will create a new JSON file in the `/app/logs/` directory inside the container.
+The watcher automatically learns appliance patterns to improve program detection over time.
+It saves detailed power consumption data for each completed cycle, which is used for:

+- **Automatic Program Recognition**: ML clustering identifies similar cycles
+- **Progress Estimation**: Historical data predicts remaining time
+- **Pattern Analysis**: Power consumption profiling for optimization

-**To enable this feature**, you must add `"log_cycles": true` to the device's configuration in your `devices.json` file.
+**To enable these features**, add `"log_cycles": true` and `"enable_auto_learning": true` to your device configuration.

 When a device cycle finishes (and `log_cycles` is enabled), the application will create a new JSON file in the `/app/logs/` directory inside the container.